- 1 / 8

 Students were working alongside Universal Studios to create a specified area for a target market.

-- Jewellery design unit – Students worked alongside a local designer in order to support a charity for sheltered women.
-They created products for sale whilst raising much needed awareness on this global issue.
+- Jewellery design unit – Students worked alongside a local designer to support a women’s shelter charity.
+They created products for sale whilst raising much-needed awareness on this global issue.

 Additionally, Mark works as a Year 9 Advisor, helping students to navigate the academic, social and emotional changes that moving into the Senior School may bring.
 And if that wasn’t enough, he is currently in the midst of introducing a schoolwide project for students to help re-design aspects of their school environment, including both the uniform and the cafeteria.